IchBinLeoon/anisearch-discord-bot/README.md

 - `source <image-url|with image as attachment>:` Tries to find the source of an image through the image url or the image as attachment.

+### Profile
+- `anilist [username|@member]:` Displays information about the given AniList profile such as anime stats, manga stats and favorites.

+- `myanimelist [username|@member]:` Displays information about the given MyAnimeList profile such as anime stats, manga stats and favorites.

+- `kitsu [username|@member]:` Displays information about the given Kitsu profile such as anime stats, manga stats and favorites!

+- `setprofile <al|mal|kitsu> <username>:` Sets an AniList, MyAnimeList or Kitsu profile.

+- `remove:` Removes the set AniList, MyAnimeList and Kitsu profile.

 ### Help
 - `help [command]:` Shows help or displays information about a command.